APSIMInitiative/ApsimX/Docs/content/Usage/CroptimizR.md

 APSIM provides access to several parameter optimisation algorithms from within the user interface.
 These function as a wrapper around the [CroptimizR](https://sticsrpacks.github.io/CroptimizR/) R package.
 For detailed questions regarding the optimiser or the R code it may be worth consulting the package's [documentation](https://sticsrpacks.github.io/CroptimizR/) or [bug tracker](https://github.com/SticsRPacks/CroptimizR/issues).

 APSIM will by default run a CroptimizR simulation by using docker.
-This behaviour can be set by starting apsim with the environment variable `APSIM_NO_DOCKER=1`.
+This behaviour can be disabled by starting apsim with the environment variable `APSIM_NO_DOCKER=1`.

 ---